davidlbatey/room_temperature/README.md

 First Arduino project

 My parents house temperature wildly fluctuates.
-This is the code for seeting up an arduino with a light to show the room temperature.
+This is the code for setting up an arduino with a light to show the room temperature.
 It uses a temperature sensor and an RGB LED to show the rooms temperature.